bluluke/katas/README.md

 ## Java Kata Descriptions:

+checkForSquare: returns true if input int is a square root and false otherwise.

 smashWords: returns string comprised of concatenated strings from input array.

 oddOrEven: returns string even or odd depending on total of input array of integers.